HorizenOfficial/horizen-academy-v2/docs/layer-0.md

 slug: /layer-0/
 description: Layer 0 networks solve three critical problems for web3 development and adoption - scalability, flexibility and interoperability.
 Learn more in this article
 image: /img/layer-0/layer-0-meta.jpg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

 # What is a Layer 0 Blockchain?

-Over the past 3 years, the [cryptocurrency](https://www.horizen.io/academy/cryptocurrency/) ecosystem has seen an explosive growth in new and innovative projects offering novel ways to deliver _banking services_, _exchange digital art_, _trade financial products_ and more.
+Over the past 3 years, the [cryptocurrency](cryptocurrency.md) ecosystem has seen an explosive growth in new and innovative projects offering novel ways to deliver _banking services_, _exchange digital art_, _trade financial products_ and more.

 Underpinning this boundless innovation in crypto-based products has been the constant improvement of blockchain infrastructure to support **secure**, **scalable** and **decentralized** applications.

-The most notable examples of this can be seen on blockchains like [Ethereum](https://www.horizen.io/academy/ethereum-glossary/) and Solana.
+The most notable examples of this can be seen on blockchains like [Ethereum](ethereum-glossary.md) and Solana.

 These blockchains are categorized as **‘Layer 1s’** because they serve as the infrastructure for developers to build and launch _decentralized applications_ or **Dapps** that are tethered to the underlying consensus rules of their host blockchain.